-- (1) The procedure for the invitation of competitive bids, is as follows: - (a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the municipality or any other appropriate ways including an advertisement the E-Tender portal; and - (b) The information contained in a public advertisement, must include - (i) the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included), or which are of a long term
+- (1) The procedure for the invitation of competitive bids, is as follows: - (a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the municipality or any other appropriate ways including an advertisement the E-Tender portal; and - (b) The information contained in a public advertisement, must include - (i) The closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included), or which are of a long-term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper - (ii) Date, time and venue of any proposed site meetings or briefing sessions.; (iii) indicating whether the bid will be evaluated on functionality.

-- nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper,; - (ii) A statement that bids may only be submitted on the bid documentation provided by the municipality; and - (ii) Date, time and venue of any proposed site meetings or briefing sessions.; - (iii) indicating whether or not the bid will be evaluated on functionality and stipulate the weighting criteria - (iv) pre-qualification criteria in terms of the PPPFA Regulation number 4 - (v) indicate if the sub-contracting criteria (30 %) in terms of the PPPFA Regulation number 9 will be applied - (c) The accounting officer may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process (d) Bids submitted must be sealed.
+- (iv) Preferential Procurement regulations of 2017 including amendments made within the PPPFA as per gazette (47452) issued on the 04th November 2022. - (v) indicate if there is sub-contracting criteria (30 %) in terms of the PPPFA Regulation number 4 and 9 to be applied.

+(c) The Accounting Officer may determine a closure date for the submission of bids which is less than the 30- or 14-days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process (d) Bids submitted must be sealed.